pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     >>> t.breakpoint()

-And then it works, over in the Window Tab Pane where the Turtles draw things
+And then it works, over in the Pane where the Turtles draw things

 To quit a Pdb Debugging Session, you press C and then Return.
 To get help with the Pdb language, you press H and then Return.